SonoSooS/libjz/README.md

 # libjz

-Based on the minimal amount of publically available information, and an unmeasurable amount of bruteforcing and observation, finally there is a driver and documentation on how to unlock and use the Jazelle core included (or hidden) in some ARM CPU cores.
+Based on the minimal amount of publically available information, and an unmeasurable amount of bruteforcing and observation, finally there is a driver and documentation on how to unlock and use the Jazelle core included (and most likely hidden) in some ARM CPU cores.

 You can also reimplement this driver yourself based on the information documented in the [wiki tab](./wiki).